 Prior to joining NOAA in 2004, Judge Ward served as trial attorney, Assistant Chief, and ultimately as Deputy Chief in the Justice Department’s Environmental Defense Section, where she litigated on behalf of EPA and other federal agencies in both federal district and appellate courts.
 That litigation included defending rules issued and other actions taken by EPA under federal pollution control laws, representing the United States against claims of responsibility for costs to cleanup polluted sites, defending against claims challenging federal agency compliance with federal and state pollution control laws, and prosecuting violations of the Clean Water Act.
 Before joining the Justice Department in 1987, Judge Ward was an associate with the Environmental Department of Wolf, Block, Schorr & Solis-Cohen in Philadelphia, PA.

 Judge Ward earned her Juris Doctor degree, magna cum laude, from Harvard Law School, and Bachelor of Science Degree in Mineral Economics with Highest Honors from the Pennsylvania State University.

 Counsel to the Board: Currently eight experienced attorneys serve as counsel to the Board: Nivea Berrios, Catherine Malinin Dunn, Jonathan J. Fleuchaus, Susan E. Gardinier, David R. Heckler, Ammie Roseman-Orr, Michelle A. Wenisch, and Eric Wilber.
 Counsel assist the Board in reviewing the administrative record, analyzing applicable law and Agency policy, and preparing formal written opinions.
 They are available to answer questions from litigants and the general public about the appeals process.

-Administrative Staff: Clerk of the Board, Eurika Durr; Secretary, Annette Duncan.
+Administrative Staff: Clerk of the Board, Eurika Durr; Administrative Specialist, Annette Duncan.